LochanPS/Deep-Learning/README.md

 **This project is an experimental educational exercise exploring advanced machine learning techniques for stock price prediction.** The code was developed with AI assistance (Claude) as part of learning ensemble methods, time-series validation, threshold optimization, and feature engineering for financial data.

-**Important Disclaimers:**
-- This is a research/learning project, **NOT financial advice**
-- Stock prediction is inherently uncertain and past performance doesn't guarantee future results
-- The model should **NOT be used for actual trading** without extensive additional validation
-- Financial markets are influenced by countless unpredictable factors beyond technical indicators

 ## 🎯 Project Overview

 This project implements a comprehensive stock price direction prediction system using ensemble machine learning approaches.
 The goal is to predict whether a stock's price will move up or down by more than 1% over the next 3 trading days.